-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.

-VOEvent defines the content and meaning of a standard information packet for representing, transmitting, publishing and archiving the discovery of a transient celestial event, with the implication that timely follow-up is being requested.
+Simple Event Access Protocol (SEAP) defines a uniform interface to remotely discover and access astronomical Events coming from data and metadata collections.
+SEAP is based on the VOEvent Data Model that defines the content and meaning of a standard information packet for representing, transmitting, publishing and archiving the discovery of a transient celestial event, with the implication that timely follow-up is being requested.